nnhs-se-projects/half-caf/README.md

 ## Platform Requirements

-Latest version of VSCode\
-Make sure your operating system is fully updated
+Install Node.js

 ## Initial Setup

 1. Clone this repository
-2. From a terminal in VS code, run the following:
+2. From a terminal in the repository's directory, run the following command to install all dependencies:

 ```
 npm install